Tronikelis/jira-ace-boilerplate/README.md

 # Jira ace app minimal boilerplate + postgreSQL for Heroku

-### This will make your add on automatically register and de-register
+### This will make your addon automatically register and de-register

 <ul>